 WNBA players opt out of CBA, can start negotiating sooner

-NEW YORK (AP) — WNBA players have opted out of the current collective bargaining agreement that runs through October 2021.
+NEW YORK (AP) — WNBA players have exercised their right to terminate their collective bargaining agreement after the 2019 season, cutting the deal short by two years.

+The current labor contract started on March 5, 2014, and had been scheduled to run through October 2021 or the day after the last playoff game, whichever was later.
+The move announced by the players’ union on Thursday ends the deal on Oct.
+31, 2019, or the day after the postseason finale.

-The players’ union announced the decision Thursday.
-The current CBA is still in effect for next season, but the move allows the players’ union to start negotiating the new one now.
-The new agreement would go into effect for the 2020 season during an Olympic year.
+The move allows the sides to negotiate a new deal that would go into effect for the 2020 season during an Olympic year.

 “We look forward to our upcoming discussions and negotiating a new agreement with the league,” the union said in a statement.